jonathanbell/jonathanbell.github.io/src/pages/cv.md

 - Utilized SOAP-based credit checking API to check a student's loan application in a matter of minutes for a drastic improvement in loan application response time (minutes vs days previously)
 - Integrated school lookup tool using AJAX and JavaScript in order to allow students to check school loan eligibility

-**Leveraged knowledge in:** PHP, PostgreSQL, Drupal, CSS, jQuery/JavaScript
+**Leveraged knowledge in:** PHP, PostgreSQL, Drupal module creation, CSS, jQuery/JavaScript

 ## Software Projects